Advanced Search Procedures in Herb.jl

 :((1 + x) + x)

-While increasing max_depth allows us to explore more complex and deeper program trees, which may lead to a better solution, it also requires more memory allocation and can increase the execution time.
+While increasing max_depth allows us to explore more complex program trees, which may help solve harder problems, it also requires more memory allocation and can increase the execution time.

 max_enumerations